1. Definitions and Interpretation

 12.6 The Customer may revoke its consent for the Processing of Personal Data in relation to this Contract at any time.
 Such revocation must be presented to the Supplier in writing and shall not affect the Contract and will leave the Customer’s obligations (including payment obligations) under the Contract intact.
 The Customer acknowledges that as a result of such revocation the Supplier may not be able to provide the Services, and the Supplier will have no liability for any such resulting failure to provide the Services.

 12.7 The Customer acknowledges that the Supplier is reliant on the Customer for direction as to the extent to which the Supplier is entitled to use and process the Personal Data.
 Consequently, the Supplier will not be liable for any claim brought by a Data Subject arising from any action or omission by the Supplier, to the extent that such action or omission resulted directly from the Customer’s instructions.

 12.8 The Supplier shall implement appropriate technical and organizational measures to protect any Personal Data collected under the Contract against accidental or unlawful destruction or accidental loss, alteration, unauthorized disclosure or access, in particular where the Processing involves the transmission of data over a network, and against all other unlawful forms of Processing.
 Having regard to the state of the art and the cost of their implementation, such measures shall ensure a level of security appropriate to the risks represented by the Processing and the nature of the data to be protected.

-12.9 The Parties acknowledge that they have agreed that the Customer will respond to enquiries from Data Subjects, any governmental and/or judicial body concerning the Processing of Personal Data by the Supplier and the Customer should have sufficient processes in place to handle such enquiries.
+13.12 The Parties acknowledge that they have agreed that the Customer will respond to enquiries from data subjects, any governmental and/or judicial body concerning the processing of personal Data by the Supplier and the Customer should have sufficient processes in place to handle such enquiries.